 On the other hand, aftermarket systems will usually give you much better exhaust flow.
 This allows the heat to exit the system much faster, making for an overall much cooler system.

 Even if the bike produces more heat when riding, you may find that the glowing gets worse when standing still at idle.
-This shows how important the airflow is to keep the system cool.
+This shows how vital the airflow is to keep the system cool.

 If something is restricting airflow somewhere in the exhaust system, you” get excessive back pressure where heat will build up instead of escaping as hot air.